Bee Gees: 2013–present: Looking back at a lifetime of music

+Musical style and influences

+Throughout the band's career, the Bee Gees explored styles that have been categorized as baroque pop, white soul, soft rock, psychedelic pop, disco, and adult contemporary.

-The Bee Gees were influenced by the Beatles, the Everly Brothers, the Mills Brothers, Elvis Presley, the Rolling Stones, Roy Orbison, the Beach Boys and Stevie Wonder.
-On the 2014 documentary The Joy of the Bee Gees, Barry said that the Bee Gees were also influenced by the Hollies and Otis Redding.
+The Bee Gees were influenced by the Beatles, the Everly Brothers, the Mills Brothers, Elvis Presley, the Rolling Stones, Roy Orbison, the Beach Boys, and Stevie Wonder.
+In the 2014 documentary The Joy of the Bee Gees, Barry said that the Bee Gees were also influenced by the Hollies and Otis Redding.
 Maurice noted that Neil Sedaka was an early influence, and later the group was "very influenced" by Linda Creed songs for the Stylistics.

 Legacy

-In his 1980 Playboy magazine interview, John Lennon praised the Bee Gees, "Try to tell the kids in the seventies who were screaming to the Bee Gees that their music was just the Beatles redone.
+According to Bruce Eder of AllMusic, the Bee Gees were "music's most successful brother act".
+Andrew Male wrote for Mojo that "the brothers Gibb changed the face of pop music twice; first with their post-Fabs baroque pop, and secondly with a transcendental brand of '70s white soul".
+In his 1980 Playboy magazine interview, John Lennon said: "Try to tell the kids in the seventies who were screaming to the Bee Gees that their music was just the Beatles redone.
 There is nothing wrong with the Bee Gees.
 They do a damn good job.
 There was nothing else going on then."